Hvar Itinerary – the best of Hvar Island in 3, 5 or 7 days

 Day 4 – Beaches of the South

-Today calls for a car., or even better, an ATV as you’ll be exploring the beaches of the South followed by dinner (which is an experience in itself) at our favorite restaurant on Hvar.
+Today calls for a car, or even better, an ATV as you’ll be exploring the beaches of the South followed by dinner (which is an experience in itself) at my favorite restaurant on Hvar.

 This itinerary takes you to three different beaches, so pack your sunscreen, a lunch pack and plenty of water.

-To reach Luscica beach and Gromin Dolac you’ll have to drive over dirt roads and most car rental companies won’t allow you off tarmac roads.
+Please note: To reach Luscica Beach and Gromin Dolac you’ll have to drive over dirt roads and most car rental companies won’t allow you off tarmac roads.
 If you don’t want to rent a quad, you can walk from Sveta Nedjelja to Luscica beach (about 1km) and skip Gromin Dolac beach.

 Read next: The best beaches on Hvar